GoogleCloudPlatform/gke-networking-recipes/test/README.md

 ## Adding a new recipe test

 For a new recipe, in addition to its yaml file and REAME.md, it should also include a set of test files to make sure the recipe is functional and up-to-date.
 In the description section of the pull request, you should also provide the result of `make test` to show your test is passing and is not breaking other tests.
-See example in [output-example.txt](./test_example/output_example.txt).
+See example in [output-example.txt](./test-example/output-example.txt).
+If you are the first one adding tests to a component directory, make sure the directory is included in the testFilePaths in [recipe_test.go](./recipe_test.go)

 A recipe directory should have the following layout:
 ```